How to Create a Vendor Shortlist for Events

 Maintain a Preferred Vendor Database

 The shortlisting process gets faster with every event if you capture what you learn.
-After each event, record which vendors delivered well and which fell short.
+After each event, record which vendors delivered well and which fell short using a vendor performance scorecard.
 Note specific details: arrived on time, food quality matched the tasting, required two follow-ups to get the invoice.

 Over time, you build a preferred vendor database, sorted by category, with performance data from real events.
 Instead of starting from scratch each time, you start with a shortlist of proven suppliers and only source new candidates for categories where you need fresh options.
 Pairing this database with a structured event planning checklist ensures vendor shortlisting happens at the right stage of every project.